Fixed-point arithmetic: Scaling conversion

 To convert a number from a fixed point type with scaling factor R to another type with scaling factor S, the underlying integer must be multiplied by the ratio R/S. Thus, for example, to convert the value 1.23 = 123/100 from scaling factor R=1/100 to one with scaling factor S=1/1000, the integer 123 must be multiplied by (1/100)/(1/1000) = 10, yielding the representation 1230/1000.

 If the scaling factor is a power of the base used internally to represent the integer, changing the scaling factor requires only dropping low-order digits of the integer, or appending zero digits.
 However, this operation must preserve the sign of the number.
 In two's complement representation, that means extending the sign bit as in arithmetic shift operations.

 If S does not divide R (in particular, if the new scaling factor S is greater than the original R), the new integer may have to be rounded.

-In particular, if r and s are fixed-point variables with implicit scaling factors R and S, the operation r ← r×s require multiplying the respective integers and explicitly dividing the result by S. The result may have to be rounded, and overflow may occur.
+In particular, if r and s are fixed-point variables with implicit scaling factors R and S, the operation r ← r×s requires multiplying the respective integers and explicitly dividing the result by S. The result may have to be rounded, and overflow may occur.

 For example, if the common scaling factor is 1/100, multiplying 1.23 by 0.25 entails multiplying 123 by 25 to yield 3075 with an intermediate scaling factor of 1/10000.
 In order to return to the original scaling factor 1/100, the integer 3075 then must be multiplied by 1/100, that is, divided by 100, to yield either 31 (0.31) or 30 (0.30), depending on the rounding policy used.

 Similarly, the operation r ← r/s will require dividing the integers and explicitly multiplying the quotient by S. Rounding and/or overflow may occur here too.